 What do Facebook, Amazon, and Apple have in common?
 They’ve all started at home.
 Whether you consider starting your business in your basement, at home, or in a garage, don’t feel discouraged; you’ve got many chances to become a millionaire.
 And speaking of which, working in your basement is truly a luxury!

 You won’t pay rent, which is crucial to help grow your business rapidly and effectively.

 1. Register your business with your state’s guidelines

 The first and most important step when opening a business is registering it.
 If you’re working without registering, you’re by default going to suffer legal issues and fees.
 In some situations, you may need just to create an LLC or fill a few simple forms at your state’s websites, depending on what industry you’re going to enter if you want to provide legal protection and financial benefits to your business, registering shows that you’re serious about it.
 It shows professionalism and thoughtfulness, and it may also be beneficial for you to work with a partner.
-Registering your business with the state may be costly.
+Registering your business with the state may be costly to getting IRS EIN Tax ID for each state.
 Check your state’s requirements and understand and comply with all the rules and demands.

 2. Get a bank account

 Now that you’ve succeeded in registering your business with your state, it’s time to let the Federal Government know about your company.
 For this, you need to register an employer ID no. This number will serve you as a social security number.
 While so many owners can use their bank accounts for their business, it’s best to use a separate one.
 It will help track business expenses and revenue, which is essential come tax time.
 Any expense related to your business can be subtracted from your income, lowering your annual tax bills.